-Zambia is home to pristine, far-flung safari areas where many species can be seen that are not common in the other countries of Southern Africa.
+Zambia is home to pristine, far-flung safari areas where many species that are not common in the other countries of Southern Africa can be seen.

 African Sky provided an individually tailored safari experience with great flexibility in response to our energy levels.
 They provided an effective response to initial e-mail inquiries and a professional level of detail, which is why we booked with them.
 Mary-Anne is a gem.
 She was highly knowledgeable, engaging, and infectious in her enthusiasm, and nothing was too much trouble.
 Her care and rapport were vital to our experience – she was outstanding.Justin & Adele Rees, UK

 Apart from the hotels in and around the town of Livingstone adjacent to Victoria Falls, most tourist accommodation in Zambia consists of remote tented safari camps and more traditional lodges.View Camps & Lodges